raphaelmansuy/iteration_of_tought/README.md

-## Iteration of Thought (IoT) Framework for Generating Responses Using OpenAI's API for the Impatient: From Novice to Practitioner in Record Time
+## Iteration of Thought (IoT) Framework

 ### 1. Introduction

 #### Why IoT?

-In today's fast-paced world, generating accurate and contextually relevant responses using AI is more critical than ever.
+Generating accurate and contextually relevant responses using AI is more critical than ever.
 Whether you're developing chatbots, virtual assistants, or any application that relies on natural language processing, understanding how to leverage frameworks like the Iteration of Thought (IoT) can significantly enhance your results.

+This implementation is based on the article: https://arxiv.org/pdf/2409.12618

+> Iteration of Thought: Leveraging Inner Dialogue for Autonomous Large Language Model Reasoning

 #### What is IoT?